AdityaSP/ora-apr1-dock-kube/setup.md

 ------------------------------------------------------------------

 Requires Virutalbox - If it is already installed then there is no need for a new setup.
 Else download and install from virtualbox.org
+### 0. Install Virtual box
+       go to virtualbox.org download the latest version and install
 ------------------------------------------------------------------
 ### 1. minikube
+- For Windows
           download "minikube-windows-amd64" from https://github.com/kubernetes/minikube/releases/tag/v0.25.0

           2. rename the exe to minikube.exe

           3. put the directory where minikube is saved into the path environment variable

+- For MacOS Execute the below
+          curl -Lo minikube https://storage.googleapis.com/minikube/releases/v0.25.0/minikube-darwin-amd64 && chmod +x minikube && sudo mv minikube /usr/local/bin/

 ------------------------------------------------------------------

 ### 4. minikube start
+- For Windows
 From the command prompt on windows execute "minikube start" Please stay on C drive while doing this.
 Also start command prompt as an administrator

+- For MacOS
+execute "minikube start" from any location
 ------------------------------------------------------------------
 ### 5. kubectl